ql-io/cluster2/README.md

         cluster: true
     });

-Completion of `shutdown()` does not necessarily mean that all worker processes are dead.
+Completion of `shutdown()` does not necessarily mean that all worker processes are dead immediately.
 The workers may take a while to complete processing of current requests and exit.
 The `shutdown` flow only guarantees that the server takes no new connections.